March 24, 2023

 RIP 1996-1997

-Mattel was responsible for releasing these figures in 1996, where the toy line also boasted plastic versions of Simian, space vehicles, and his Space Monkey crew.
+Mattel was responsible for releasing these figures in 1996, and the toy line also boasted plastic versions of Simian, space vehicles, and his Space Monkey crew.

 Embarking on a cosmic adventure that ultimately met an untimely end, Captain Simian and the Space Monkeys faced cancellation in 1997.
-As quickly as the show’s ratings declined, Mattel swiftly removed the toy line from store shelves.
-Although short lived, it certainly had its fans and these altruistic monkeys remain a cherished reminder of a bygone era.
+And, as quickly as the show’s ratings declined, Mattel swiftly removed the toy line from store shelves.
+Although short-lived, it certainly had its fans and these altruistic monkeys remain a cherished reminder of a bygone era.

 RIP 1998-1998